-Distribution goods, raw materials, work-in-progress, and finished goods inventories held for sale are measured at the lower of cost and net realizable value.
+Distribution goods are measured at the lower of cost and net realizable value.
 Net realizable value approximates the estimated selling price less all estimated costs of completion and necessary costs to complete the sale.
 Costs of items in the fluids segments are assigned using the first-in first-out cost formula.
 Costs associated with freight transportation and handling fees are determined using a combination of actual rates and the weighted average cost method and are applied consistently by product line and location.
-Costs of items in the steel distribution and steel manufacturing segments are assigned using a weighted average cost method.
-Raw materials items are assigned costs using the first-in, first-out cost formula.